raptoraeronautics/SMS/README.md

         <section id="panel-solution" class="tab-content">
             <div class="mb-10 text-center">
-                <h2 class="text-2xl font-bold text-stone-800 mb-3">The Readiness Check Solution Framework</h2>
+                <h2 class="text-2xl font-bold text-stone-800 mb-3">The Program Readiness Framework</h2>
-                <p class="text-stone-600 leading-relaxed max-w-3xl mx-auto">To mitigate these compounding risks and close the aviation safety gap, we deploy a structured, four-phase engagement.
+                <p class="text-stone-600 leading-relaxed max-w-3xl mx-auto">To mitigate these compounding risks and close the aviation safety gap, we deploy a structured, four phase engagement.
 This transforms a drone program from a reactive tool into a proactive, aviation-grade operation.
 Click each phase to reveal the underlying methodology.</p>
             </div>

             <div class="flex flex-col md:flex-row gap-4 mb-8 justify-center">